Tool for Utilities to Address Stranded Assets, Renewable Energy Transitioning & Grid Modernization?

 Joseph Fichera, Senior Managing Director & Chief Executive Officer, Saber Partners LLC

 Joseph S. Fichera is the chief executive officer and one of the founders of Saber Partners, LLC, a New York financial advisory firm for corporations and government regulators.
 His areas of expertise include corporate governance, financial markets, capital markets finance and effective regulation.
 He provides independent expert advice to corporate and municipal finance issuers, investors, regulators and brokerage firms.
-Since 2001 under Mr. Fichera’s leadership, Saber Partners has advised the public service commissions in Florida, Texas, New Jersey, West Virginia, and Wisconsin for 13 investor-owned utility securitization transactions on $9.5 billion in bonds involving eight utilities.
+Since 2001 under Mr. Fichera’s leadership, Saber Partners has advised the public service commissions in Florida, Texas, New Jersey, West Virginia, and Wisconsin for 13 investor-owned utility securitization transactions on $ 9.2 billion in bonds involving eight utilities.
 He also serves as a Senior Advisor to The Williams Capital Group, LP (WCG) an independent securities brokerage, investment management, and financial services firm.
 He advises WCG on various securities and capital markets-related initiatives involving its corporate client service efforts, including mergers and acquisitions.
 Before forming Saber Partners in 2000, Mr. Fichera served in various capacities as an Associate and ultimately as a vice president in corporate finance at Smith Barney, also as managing director originating and executing transactions at both Prudential Securities and Bear Stearns.
-During the Carter presidency, he was a special assistant for policy in the U.S. Dept of Housing and Urban Development working for Patricia Roberts Harris.
+During the Carter presidency, he was a special assistant for policy in the U.S. Dept of Housing and Urban Development working under Patricia Roberts Harris.
 In 2018, the National Regulatory Research Institute (NNRI) selected Mr. Fichera as a national Fellow.
 He holds a Bachelor’s degree from Princeton University and an MBA from the Yale School of Management.

 Hi-Lo Hotel, Portland